Pocketful of Rainbows: Song information

 The song was recorded on May 6, 1960, at RCA Victor's Hollywood studios for Elvis Presley's 1960 film G.I.
 Blues.

 In the film version Juliet Prowse (who lip-synched to Loulie Jean Norman's voice) can be seen singing along with Presley in a cable car in the small German tourist-town Rüdesheim am Rhein.

 Versions

 In 1993 the Japanese band Yellow Magic Orchestra released a cover version of "Pocketful of Rainbows", sung in Japanese, as the last song in their final studio album Technodon.
 In later re-issues a version in English was added as a bonus track.
+The single reached number 13 on the Oricon Singles Chart and sold 80,000 units in Japan.

 In the 1996 movie Jerry Maguire, director Cameron Crowe used an alternate version of "Pocketful of Rainbows", slightly faster than the original one used in G.I.
 Blues.

-In 1993, Japanese band Yellow Magic Orchestra released an electronic remix, both as a single and as part of the album Technodon.
-The single reached number 13 on the Oricon Singles Chart and sold 80,000 units in Japan.

 A remix by Spankox was released as a single in 2011 and reached No. 32 on the Dutch Single Top 100.